coostdocs/codoc/content/en/co/log.md

 ![stack](https://idealvin.github.io/images/stack.png)(https://asciinema.org/a/435894)

-On linux and macosx, [libbacktrace](https://github.com/ianlancetaylor/libbacktrace) is required, make sure you have installed it on your system:
+On linux and macosx, [libbacktrace](https://github.com/ianlancetaylor/libbacktrace) is required, make sure you have installed it on your system.
+On linux, `libbacktrace` may have been installed within a newer version of gcc.
+You may find it in a directory like `/usr/lib/gcc/x86_64-linux-gnu/9`.
+Otherwise, you can install it by yourself as follow:

 ```sh
 git clone https://github.com/ianlancetaylor/libbacktrace.git